Skip to main content

 Don’t know which evaluator to use?
 Write what you want in English:

 add_check auto-generates yes/no questions from your criterion and scores with QAG.
-Graduate to CustomRubric when you want to pin the exact questions.
+When you want to pin the exact questions, graduate to CustomRubric.

 Option A — Generate cases from your docs